-Health Secretary hints NHS will get more money
+Health secretary hints NHS will get more money

 "I can assure you that the Treasury wouldn't allocate any money to the department if the department said it didn't need it, given the fiscal situation."

-He said there had been a "lot of discussion" with the Chancellor, adding one of the things he could bring to this role having held ministerial positions in Number 10 and the Treasury was being "very good at understanding how best to make the case" for health.
+He said there had been a "lot of discussion" with the chancellor, adding one of the things he could bring to this role having held ministerial positions in No 10 and the Treasury was being "very good at understanding how best to make the case" for health.

 "I can absolutely confirm that we do need support to meet those inflationary pressures," the health secretary said.